 The pen that comes with your model Tablet will typically be ‘active’.
 For example the Samsung Galaxy S and Note models come with an S-Pen, whereas the Lenovo tablet models comes with the Lenovo Active Pen 2…

 I found that other third party pens available typically do not provide pressure sensitivity the way the native pens will for Android.
-In this post, I’ll be covering all aspects around the best stylus for android, their pros and cons, and how to use them.
+In this post, I’ll be covering all aspects around the best stylus for android Tablets and phones, their pros and cons, and how to use them.

-- Best Stylus for Android Devices – At a glance
+- Best Stylus for Android Tablets & Smartphones – At a glance

 - 1. Adonit Dash 3: Best Drawing Stylus for Android (Overall)